ClaraSoenderborg/BScDataVisualisation/README.md

 Input is an absolute path to one or more repositories, given through the `-repoPath` argument.
 If providing multiple repositories, separate each path with a comma without spacing.
 Output is CSV-formatted data with the headers: repoPath,date,author,fileName,churn,growth,commit.

+The metric headers are:
+1. Churn, which is lines added + lines deleted per file in each commit
+2. Growth, which is lines added - lines deleted per file in each commit
+3. Commit, which is one per file in each commit.

 To run RepoGitLog, run the following command
 ```